mkdocstrings/griffe/docs/insiders/index.md

 could also create a dedicated GitHub account with a yearly billing cycle, which you only use for sponsoring (some sponsors already do that).

-If you have any problems or further questions, please reach out to pawamoy@pm.me.
+If you have any problems or further questions, please reach out to insiders@pawamoy.fr.

 ### Terms

-> Are we allowed to use Insiders under the same terms and conditions as *griffe*?
+> Are we allowed to use Insiders under the same terms and conditions as *Griffe*?

 Yes.
-Whether you're an individual or a company, you may use *griffe Insiders* precisely under the same terms as *griffe*, which are given by the [ISC License][license].
+Whether you're an individual or a company, you may use *Griffe Insiders* precisely under the same terms as *Griffe*, which are given by the [ISC License][license].
 However, we kindly ask you to respect our **fair use policy**: